cyberconnecthq/cybercontracts/README.md

 This hosts all contracts for CyberConnect's social graph protocol.

-Some opinions:
+Some opinionated design decisino:

-1. Prefer require for semantic clearity.
+1. Prefer `require` for semantic clearity.
-2. No custom error until require supports custom error.
+2. No custom error until `require` supports custom error.
 3. NFTs don't support burn
 4. Try to be gas efficient :)